Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 * [Heroku](https://www.heroku.com/) is currently the recommended host for the server.
 * [Firebase](https://firebase.google.com/) is the service used to manage push notifications for Android devices.
 Firebase uses a Google account, so use the same one you use for Google Play.

-TODO: More detail here.
-Also, do the tasks to get more Cloudinary credits.
+Tip: You can get extra quota on your Cloudinary account (and get more usage out of the free tier) by following Cloudinary on Facebook/Twitter.
+Look on the right-side of the dashboard for more information.

 ## Fork the Code

-In your SG's github account, fork the code for the [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server), and the [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
+From your SG's github account, fork the code for [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server) and [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
 This is your starting point for building the app.

 ## Create a MongoDB Cluster

-Create an account in MongoDB and create a free M0 sandbox cluster.
+Log into your MongoDB Cloud account and create a free M0 sandbox cluster.
 Once the cluster is created, press the "connect" button to begin the process of generating a URI to feed into Heroku.
 You will use the Node 2.2.1.2+ option to generate the URI.
 Create a username and STRONG password.
 Once your URI has been generated, go to the "Network Access" tab in the cluster settings.
-Change the allowed IP Address to 0.0.0.0/0.
-MongoDB will also require permission changes to allow access from everywhere.
-The free tier of cloudDb does not allow for specific IP whitelisting, so you will need to set a VERY strong DB password and set the allowed IPs to 0.0.0.0/0.
+The free tier of does not allow for specific IP whitelisting, so set the allowed IPs to 0.0.0.0/0.
 This will open your DB to access from anywhere in the world, so a secure password is essential.

 ## Configure the Server